-Larkya (Larke) Peak is one of rarely climbed peak in Nepal opened for climbers since 2,002.
-Nepal mountaineering association has graded Larkya Peak as “A” category climbing peak in Nepal.
-It is most satisfying peak to climb in conjunction with Manaslu circuit trek and serves the dominating view of Manaslu, Ganesh, Annapurna, Himlung Himal and beyond.
-Beside Mountain Views, Larkya Peak climbing offers unique combination of rich cultural heritages, unrivalled natural beauty and biological diversity.
+Larkya (Larke) Peak is one of the rarely climbed peaks in Nepal opened for climbers in 2,002.
+Nepal mountaineering association has graded Larkya Peak as an “A” category climbing peak in Nepal.
+It is the most satisfying peak to climb in conjunction with the Manaslu circuit trek and serves the dominating view of Manaslu, Ganesh, Annapurna, Himlung Himal, and beyond.
+Beside Mountain Views, Larkya Peak climbing offers a unique combination of rich cultural heritages, unrivaled natural beauty, and biological diversity.

 There are two summits of Larke Peak i.e. Thulo Larke- the main summit and Sano Larkya- the false summit.
-Thulo Larke peak is challenging with encounters of higher level ice and glacier climb therefore needed middle base camp to be set up above base camp and Sano Larkya offers medium climbing effort and can be accomplished in one day.
-Base Camp is close to Larkya La pass (5,135m), one of challenging high pass in Nepal.
+Thulo Larke peak is challenging with encounters of higher level ice and glacier climb, therefore, the needed middle base camp is to be set up above the base camp Sano Larkya offers medium climbing effort and can be accomplished in one day.
+Base Camp is close to Larkya La pass (5,135m), one of the most challenging high passes in Nepal.

-Visit Himalaya Treks have carefully designed the itinerary of Larkya Peak Climbing in Nepal to allow proper acclimatization and gradual ascend.
+Visit Himalaya Treks has carefully designed the itinerary of Larkya Peak Climbing in Nepal to allow proper acclimatization and gradual ascend.
 March-May and September-December are the perfect seasons for Larkya Peak Climbing in Nepal.
-Despite of its relative easiness, a good physical fitness level and previous climbing experience is needed to achieving the summit comfortably and safely.
+Despite its relative easiness, a good physical fitness level and previous climbing experience are needed to achieve the summit comfortably and safely.

 Day 4: Trek to Machha Khola.
 (930 meters) at tea house.

 Day 5: Trek to Jagat.
 (1120 meters) at tea house.

 Day 6: Trek to Deng.
 (1860 meters) at tea house.